In this section

 Ofsted Report, January 2024

 We are proud to say that Forest Hill is first and foremost a reading school.
+The library is featured in this School Library Association blog.

 Our School Librarian, Mrs Hans, is assisted by Ms Gibson.
 Everybody associated with the school is encouraged to read and share their literacy experiences: students, staff and parents.
 Our Library sits at the heart of the school and everything it achieves.